A stylised "tokyo and me" created with a stylised "Tokyo" in black ink, calligraphy brush drawn, with "and me" in chunky red lettering

 Hakata ramen typically comes as a creamy, seemingly cholesterol-laden tonkotsu broth, but here the pork-bones are slowly simmered rather than ferociously boiled, and the resulting soup is light and ‘misty’ rather than cloudy.
 It’s known as butasoba, or pork soba, and the medium thick noodles (topped with three slices of tender charsiu) come with a side of chopped scallion and citrus—a squeeze of which helps emphasise the meaty sweetness.
 Despite occupying a sliver of sky-high Ginza real estate (on Ginza Six’s sixth floor), the prices aren’t too stratospheric, starting at ¥1,320.
 Sometimes spelt Tsuquiya.
 (English menu available.)

-This introduction to the noodle kitchens of Tokyo’s Ginza district is an adaptation of the chapter ‘Knobby noodles’ which appears in the Tokyo Companion 2024 (available on Apple Books now, further details here.)
+This introduction to the noodle kitchens of Tokyo’s Ginza district is an adaptation of the chapter ‘Knobby noodles’ which appears in Tokyo 2025 (available on Apple Books now, details below.)
 Other sections of that guide explore Japanese noodle types, ramen restaurant lingo, how to soup up your noodles, Tokyo’s top noodle kitchens, how to eat zarusoba, the noodle counters in and around Tokyo station, plus more.

 Back to Top